 Indian and Afghan students joined forces last week (28 September) in a protest march against alleged Soviet interference in Afghanistan.

-Indian and Afghan students joined forces last week (28 September) in a protest march against alleged Soviet interference in Afghanistan.
+Background: Indian and Afghan students joined forces last week (28 September) in a protest march against alleged Soviet interference in Afghanistan.
 Chanting anti-Soviet slogans, they demanded that the Soviet Union should stop supporting the regime of Afghan premier Mr. Hafizullah Amin, which has been under attack from Afghani rebel forces since the beginning of the year.

 SYNOPSIS: The demonstrator numbered two hundred in all.
 Many were Indian students, but sixty were from Afghanistan and studying in New Delhi.
 Chanting anti-Soviet slogans they marched through the city's Diplomatic Enclave towards the Soviet Embassy.
 The object of their march was to condemn what they claim to be unwarranted Soviet interference in Afghani affairs.
 They say that Soviet troops and weapons are being used to put down Afghanistan's tribal rebellion against the regime of Prime Minister Hafizullah Amin.
 They also sent a letter to United nations Secretary-General Kurt Waldheim, demanding an official U.N. inquiry into the situation.